Comirnaty (Pfizer/BioNTech)

 The Comirnaty vaccine works by strengthening the body’s ability to defend itself against infection with coronavirus (COVID-19).

-Vaccinated people can still get ill if they are exposed to virus, but they will usually have milder symptoms than if they had not been vaccinated.
+If you have been vaccinated, you can still get ill if you are exposed to virus, but you will typically have milder symptoms than if you had not been vaccinated.

-The vaccines’ benefits for the entire population are fewer hospital admissions, fewer severe disease cases and fewer deaths.
+The benefits that the vaccines bring to the entire population are fewer hospital admissions, fewer severe disease cases and fewer deaths.
 The higher the infection rate, the greater the impact of vaccinating people, in overall terms.

 Common side effects to expect after vaccination